Jersey cricket team: 2018-Present

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
 Therefore, all Twenty20 matches played between Jersey and other ICC members after 1 January 2019 have the T20I status.

 In September 2018, Jersey qualified from Group B of the 2018–19 ICC World Twenty20 Europe Qualifier to the Regional Finals of the tournament.

 Jersey played their first T20I against Guernsey on 31 May 2019.

 On 27 March 2023, Jersey played their first ever One Day International (ODI) match, against Canada in the 2023 Cricket World Cup Qualifier Play-off.

 On 1 April 2023, Jersey recorded their first win in ODIs, beating Papua New Guinea.
 Josh Lawrenson became the first cricketer for Jersey to score an ODI century (114), and he was followed by Asa Tribe (115 not out).

 In September 2023, a Jersey team made up of a mixture of senior players and young talents won their group to reach finals week at the T10 European Cricket Championship in Málaga, Spain.
 Returning for the championship round in October, the team finished sixth.

 On 7 July 2024, Harrison Carlyon became the first Jersey player to score a century in a T20I when he made 110 off 57 balls against Serbia during the 2024–25 ICC Men's T20 World Cup Europe Qualifier at Bayer Uerdingen Cricket Ground, Krefeld, Germany.
 Jersey went unbeaten throughout the tournament, defeating Norway in the final.

 In July 2025, Jersey finished third at the T20 World Cup Europe Regional Final, missing out on a place at the 2026 T20 World Cup on net run-rate having finished level on points with second place Italy.
 The islanders won two of their matches, against Guernsey and Scotland, and lost to hosts the Netherlands, while their fixture with the Italians was abandoned without a ball being bowled due to rain.

+In May 2026, Jersey won the T20 World Cup Europe Sub-regional Qualifier A in Cyprus to make it through to the final round of qualifying for the T20 World Cup for the sixth time.
+Having topped their group with four wins from four matches, they defeated Guernsey in the final by four-wickets, chasing down a target of 140 with two overs to spare.